 Keep it relevant

 Review the story as often as needed, the more frequently you look at it together the more comfortable they will become with the content.
-Also leave the stories somewhere accessible so the child can access them when they want to.
+Also leave the stories somewhere accessible so the child can access them when they want to without you.

 If you have social stories that are specifically for your child share them with others such as grandparents, teachers, support workers- the more people that read the same story the better.